queltos/djat/README.md

 # djat

-A web chat created using Django Channels in preparation for the martflu/aurora# messaging system.
+A web chat created in preparation for the [Aurora](https://github.com/martflu/aurora) messaging system.
+It utilizes the Django Channels.